 Caleb Barron advises clients on a broad range of employee benefits and executive compensation issues for privately and publicly held companies, churches, universities and other governmental entities.
-He drafts governing documents for retirement and welfare plans, including 401(k) plans, 403(b) plans, defined benefit plans, ESOPs, bonus plans, incentive plans, medical plans, cafeteria plans and wrap plans.
-Caleb has advised clients in the preparation and delivery of participant communications and disclosures required under ERISA, COBRA, HIPAA, the Affordable Care Act, and various provisions of the Internal Revenue Code, and has helped guide them through the many compliance issues that arise under the Affordable Care Act.
+He drafts governing documents for retirement, deferred compensation and welfare plans, including 401(k) plans, 403(b) plans, defined benefit plans, ESOPs, bonus plans, incentive plans, medical plans, cafeteria plans and wrap plans.
+Caleb advises clients in the preparation and delivery of participant communications and disclosures required under ERISA, COBRA, HIPAA, the Affordable Care Act, and various provisions of the Internal Revenue Code, and has helped guide them through the many compliance issues that arise under the Affordable Care Act.
 He counsels employers seeking to provide alternative forms of compensation and benefits to key employees and executives, and helps them navigate complex compliance and drafting issues arising under Code Section 409A.